dejunlin/hicrep/README.md

 ```
 hicrep mydata1.cool mydata2.cool outputSCC.txt --h 1 --dBPMax 500000
 ```
+The output `outputSCC.txt` has a list of SCC scores for each chromosome in the input.
 To see the list of command line options:
 ```
 hicrep -h
 ```